kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 You can download the zip file from at the [Releases](https://github.com/kazurayam/kazurayam-ks-testobject-usage-report/releases) page, unzip it, open it with your local Katalon Studio.

-This project was developed using Katalon Studio ver7.9.1 Free vesion, but it should work on any version 7.0+.
+This project was developed with Katalon Studio ver7.9.1 Free vesion, but it should work on any version 7.0+.

 # Background